slexisvn/query_engine/docs/04-execution/38-window-functions.md

 ## Exercises

+### Understand

+Amounts ordered as [50,100,100] use SUM(amount) OVER (ORDER BY amount).
+What are the default running totals?

+### Practice

-1. Reproduce the running-total table, then change `OVER (ORDER BY AMT)` to `OVER (ORDER BY AMT ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW)` and explain both outputs in terms of `peerGroupsOf`.
+1. **Observe.** Reproduce the running-total table, then change `OVER (ORDER BY AMT)` to `OVER (ORDER BY AMT ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW)` and explain both outputs in terms of `peerGroupsOf`.

-2. Write a query where `RANK` and `DENSE_RANK` differ by more than one, and predict both columns before you run it.
+2. **Observe.** Write a query where `RANK` and `DENSE_RANK` differ by more than one, and predict both columns before you run it.

-3. Run a window query with `QE_MEMORY_LIMIT_BYTES=65536` over enough rows to force `overflow`, and confirm the results are identical to the unspilled run — including row order, which the ordinal merge is supposed to preserve.
+3. **Extend (optional).** Run a window query with `QE_MEMORY_LIMIT_BYTES=65536` over enough rows to force `overflow`, and confirm the results are identical to the unspilled run — including row order, which the ordinal merge is supposed to preserve.

-4. `slidingExtreme` assumes frame starts and ends never move backwards.
+4. **Observe.** `slidingExtreme` assumes frame starts and ends never move backwards.
 Construct — on paper — a frame specification that would violate it, and say why the parser cannot produce one.

-5. Add `RANGE` support for numeric `PRECEDING` offsets: instead of `index - offset`, binary-search the sorted partition for the first row whose value is at least `value - offset`.
-Where in `window-frame.ts` does that information have to arrive, and what does that tell you about the current signature of `boundIndex`?
+5. **Observe.** Run the checked-in frame example, then change the `RANGE` ordering to descending and predict its value boundaries.
+Follow `FrameInput`, `offsetBound`, and `rangeBound` to explain why the search direction changes.
+Compare the result with `tests/e2e/window-frame-semantics.test.ts`.

+### Hints and expected observations

+With the default peer-aware RANGE frame, totals are [50,250,250].
+An explicit ROWS frame gives [50,150,250] in a chosen peer order; a unique ordering key makes that order reproducible.

 ## Recap